YARC-Official/docs/troubleshooting/Instruments.md

 # Instrument Troubleshooting
 ## Adapters

-Cheap PS2 adapters on Amazon are hit-or-miss
+Cheap PS2 adapters on Amazon are hit-or-miss.

+❗Windows: X360 wireless adapters are often missing drivers.
+You may be able to use the drivers built-in to Windows 10 and 11.
+From Device Manager:
+1. Right-click and **Update Driver**
+2. Select **Let me pick from a list of available drivers on my computer**
+3. Select **Xbox 360 Wireless Receiver for Windows** and then **Next**
+4. You may need to reboot for the drivers to take effect.

 ## Guitars

-PS3 Les Paul often has a capacitor issue that prevents it from syncing
+PS3 Les Paul often has a capacitor issue that prevents it from syncing.
-PS2 wireless have bad input latency
+PS2 wireless have bad input latency.
-PS3 Les Pauls have bad input latency
+PS3 Les Pauls have bad input latency.
 The Jaguar will need a firmware update. <a href="https://harmonix.zendesk.com/hc/en-us/articles/115004839308-MANDATORY-Xbox-One-Jaguar-guitar-controller-firmware-update">See this link</a>

 ## Microphones